-This subrule is classified as a civil penalty provision under the National Gas (South Australian) Regulations.
-See clause 6 and Schedule 3 of the National Gas (South Australian) Regulations.
+This subrule is classified as a tier 2 civil penalty provision under the National Gas (South Australia) Regulations.
+(See clause 6 and Schedule 3 of the National Gas (South Australia) Regulations.)

 - (2) Each user access guide: - (a) must comply with and give effect to this Division; - (b) must not contain anything inconsistent with this Division, the objective of this Part or the outcomes described in rule 546(2); and - (c) must not operate or be applied by a service provider in a manner that prevents or delays a prospective user from referring an access dispute to arbitration.